HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 * OFF: This option will put your Mark 1 into Standby Mode.
 You won't be able to use the **Wake Word** or make **Utterances** while Mark 1 is in Standby Mode.
 To wake Mark 1 up from Standby, press the top button for two seconds.
 * TEST: This option will immediately run a test sequence on your Mark 1.
 This option may be required as part of troubleshooting measures.
 To move through each of the tests, press the top button.
 Continue pressing the top button to exit the test sequence.
 * SSH: This option allows you to enable [SSH](https://en.wikipedia.org/wiki/Secure_Shell) connections to the Mark 1 Device, or to block SSH if it's enabled.
-* LEARN: This option allows you to enable the Learn functionality within Mycroft.
-If you've also opted-in on home.mycroft.ai, and Learn functionality is enabled, then Mycroft will record your voice when Speaking the **Wake Word** and **Utterances**.
-This data is then used anonymously to _train_ Mycroft to better recognize the **Wake Word** and **Utterances**.
+* LEARN: This option allows you to enable the Learn functionality within Chatterbox.
+If you've also opted-in on home.chatterbox.ai, and Learn functionality is enabled, then Chatterbox will record your voice when Speaking the **Wake Word** and **Utterances**.
+This data is then used anonymously to _train_ Chatterbox to better recognize the **Wake Word** and **Utterances**.
 * RESET: This option resets Mark 1 back to a factory default state.
-You may need to do this for troubleshooting, or if you're giving your Mark 1 to someone else. _NOTE: If you're resetting your Mark 1, remember to remove the Device from home.mycroft.ai so that the Pairing is removed also_
+You may need to do this for troubleshooting, or if you're giving your Mark 1 to someone else. _NOTE: If you're resetting your Mark 1, remember to remove the Device from home.chatterbox.ai so that the Pairing is removed also_
 * DEMO: If this option is selected, Mark 1 will provide a short demonstration of functionality, whilst channelling his secret desire to be Eminem :-\)

 ## Mark 1 boot sequence